Medical Policy: 02.04.37

 Brugada Syndrome is characterized by cardiac conduction abnormalities which increase the risk of syncope, ventricular arrhythmia, and sudden cardiac death.
 Inheritance occurs in an autosomal dominant manner with patients typically having an affected parent.
 Children of affected parents have a 50% chance of inheriting the mutation.
 The instance of de novo mutations is very low and is estimated to be only 1% of cases.

 The disorder primarily manifests during adulthood although ages between two days and 85 years have been reported.
-Males are more likely to be affected than females (approximately an 8:1 ratio).
+Geno typical males are more likely to be affected than geno typical females (approximately an 8:1 ratio).
 Brugada syndrome is estimated to be responsible for 12% of SCD cases For both genders there is an equally high risk of ventricular arrhythmias or sudden death.
 Penetrance is highly variable, with phenotypes ranging from asymptomatic expression to death within the first year of life.
 Management has focused on the use of implantable cardiac defibrillators (ICD) in patients with syncope or cardiac arrest and isoproterenol for electrical storms.
 Patients who are asymptomatic can be closely followed to determine if ICD implantation is necessary.

 The diagnosis of Brugada Syndrome is considered definite when the characteristic EKG pattern is present with at least one of the following clinical features: documented ventricular arrhythmia, sudden cardiac death in a family member <45 years old, characteristic EKG pattern in a family member, inducible ventricular arrhythmias on EP studies, syncope, or nocturnal agonal respirations.